Post Summary: What a Three-Minute Screen Share Turns Up

 Why Most Business Owners Don’t Know

-The agency managing their site didn’t flag the empty review section.
-The developer who built it three years ago didn’t mention the heading hierarchy.
-The “SEO expert” they hired ran an automated report and sent a PDF full of jargon without explaining what any of it meant for their business.
-Part of the problem is that most business owners don’t know what good communication from a web design team is supposed to look like — so the silence reads as normal.
-If any of this sounds familiar, you’re not alone — we wrote an entire post about why a great-looking website can still fail to generate leads.
+Nobody flagged the empty review section.
+The heading hierarchy never came up when the site was built.
+An automated report arrived at some point, heavy on jargon and light on what any of it meant for the business.
+Part of the problem is that most business owners don’t know what good communication from a web design team is supposed to look like, so the silence reads as normal.
+If any of this sounds familiar, you’re not alone.

 When you’re met with irrational resistance after showing someone exactly what’s wrong with their site, you just have to move on and wait until they’re ready.
 Not everyone is ready to hear it.
-But the ones who are — the ones who look at their site through fresh eyes and realize they’ve been overpaying for underperformance — those are the people we can help immediately.
+But the ones who are, the ones who look at their site through fresh eyes and see what it isn’t doing, those are the people we can help immediately.

 Frequently Asked Questions